canonical/tdx/README.md

 ### 8.1 Check Hardware Status

 For attestation to work, you need _Production_ hardware.
-Run the following commands to verify.
+Run the `check-production.sh` script to verify.

 ```bash
 cd tdx/attestation
 sudo ./check-production.sh
 ```

-### 8.2 Setup Intel® SGX Data Center Attestation Primitives (Intel® SGX DCAP) inside the Host OS
+### 8.2 Setup Intel® SGX Data Center Attestation Primitives (Intel® SGX DCAP) on the Host OS

-1. Install the required DCAP packages inside the host OS.
+1. Install the required DCAP packages from Canonical's PPA on the host OS.<a id="step-8-2-1"></a>

-	NOTE 1:  If you have already installed Canonical's attestation components as part of the host OS setup (see [step 2 in section 4.2](#step-4-2-2)), you can continue with [step 3](#verify-sgx-devices).
+	NOTE 1: If you have already installed the attestation components as part of the host OS setup (see [step 2 in section 4.2](#step-4-2-3)), you can continue with [step 3](#verify-sgx-devices).

 	NOTE 2: If you're behind a proxy, use `sudo -E` to preserve user environment.